angelonuffer/Regex-Parser/README.rst

     $ git clone git@github.com:angelonuffer/Regex-Parser.git
     # python setup.py install

-*NOTE: the second command needs be runned with root user
-        you can use the sudo application for this
+*NOTE: the second command needs be runned with root user, you can use the sudo application for this